Disco Deewane

-Disco Deewane is a 1981 Pakistani pop album released by the Pakistani singing duo, Nazia and Zoheb, comprising Nazia Hassan and Zoheb Hassan, sister and brother respectively.
-The music was composed by Indian-British music director Biddu, and Zoheb Hassan, who also produced it under the label of His Master's Voice.
+Disco Deewane is a 1981 Pakistani pop album released by the Pakistani singing duo Nazia and Zoheb, consisting of Nazia Hassan and Zoheb Hassan.
+The music was composed by Indian-British music director Biddu, and Zoheb Hassan, who also produced it under the label of His Master's Voice and Nazia and Zoheb’s family company, B&H International Pvt Limited.

+The lyrics of Disco Deewane were penned by Zoheb Hassan, Nazia Hassan and Anwar Khalid.
+Other writers were also commissioned by the co-financier/producer of the album, Basir Hassan under his company B&H International Pvt Limited.

 The album charted in fourteen countries worldwide and became the best-selling Asian pop record to date.
 The debut album led Nazia Hasan to overnight fame.
 It changed trends in music across South Asia, where it broke sales records.
-In India, it sold 100,000 records within a day of its release in Mumbai alone, went Platinum within three weeks, and went Double-Platinum soon after.
+In India, it sold 100,000 records within a day of its release in Mumbai alone, went Platinum within three weeks, and went double-Platinum soon after.

 In South Asia, where the music industry was previously dominated by filmi Bollywood soundtracks, Disco Deewaane was the first non-soundtrack album to become a major success across the region, paving the way for the emergence of independent Pakistani and Indian pop music scenes.
 It was also the first South Asian pop album to top the charts in Brazil, while also becoming a hit in Russia, South Africa, Philippines, Malaysia, Indonesia and Latin America, and a success among the South Asian diaspora in regions such as Canada, the United Kingdom, United States, and West Indies.

 This song also appeared on the soundtrack of the series Ms. Marvel, in the episode "Seeing Red", and was remixed in the Bollywood movie Student of the Year as "The Disco Song".